USC Dornsife Logo

 Yet despite important prior efforts at public dialogue, remarkably little engagement has occurred between the current strategists of nuclear deterrence that set American nuclear policy and the religious/ethical or strategic/political voices calling for mutual and verifiable nuclear disarmament as national policy.
 The engagement across this divide has had little impact on nuclear strategic thinking.
 This project will engage contrasting strategic and ethical arguments regarding the best approaches to the new geo-strategic realities of the contemporary world.

-In September 2024, we will convene the intellectual architects of both disarmament and deterrence approaches to nuclear weapons policy from both Catholic and secular strategic perspectives to engage in a structured dialogue.
+On Saturday, September 7, 2024, we will convene the intellectual architects of disarmament and deterrence approaches to nuclear weapons policy from Catholic and secular strategic perspectives to engage in a structured dialogue at the University of Mexico.
 Due to the sensitivity of the issues to be discussed, the dialogue will not be fully public and will include an expectation that the interlocutors not quote or represent others’ views outside the dialogue setting.
 However, a closing public forum will invite the participants to reflect on the dialogue, profile their own pre-existing stances and new insights emerging from the conversation, and engage with the broader public both in New Mexico and beyond via livestreaming.

 Why now?